scottksmith95/LINQKit/README.md

     }
 }
 ```
 Run.
-Observe with SQL profiler that your `expression` is coming outside the EF-context but still executed to the SQL-query.
-There are good tutorial videos and materials of SQL profiling in the internet and the profiling is highly recommended.
+Observe with the SQL profiler that your `expression` is coming outside the EF-context but still executed to the SQL query.
+There are good tutorial videos and materials on SQL profiling on the internet, and the profiling is highly recommended.
 SQL Server Management Studio includes SQL Server Profiler.

 More optimized queries!
 =======